The main character of the story, a girl who is the only person in the world who does not have a Servant.

 - Redemption Rejection: Erice gave her a chance to stand down peacefully, but she refused.

 - Resurrective Immortality: She is described as being cursed with immortality, but in a way that she would wander between worlds by resurrecting while keeping her memories until she would find her one true love.

-A Servant of unknown Class who begins killing people and raising them as zombies.
+A goddess who was worshiped by the Kongo people.
+She first appears killing people and raising them as zombies.

 - Arc Villain: The main antagonist of volume one, having used her powers to disrupt the Holy Grail Tournament and cause a zombie outbreak.

 - Badass Back: Koharu tries to attack her from behind while she is talking to Erice, but she swats her out of the air without turning around.